ikmb/virus-pipe/docs/usage.md

 ### `--guided` (default: false)
 Use the built-in Covid19 reference to guide assembly (this will likely inflate assembly metrics)

+### `--filter`(default: false)
+If this option is set, the trimmed reads will be run against a bloom filter to remove likely human reads prior to taxnomic assignment.

 ## Expert options